Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/default_toolbars.md

   - View \> Picture Frame -- Toggle the viewer's picture frame, without going to Preferences.
   - View \> Previous Monitor -- Move the viewer to the previous display.
   - View \> Next Monitor -- Move the viewer to the next display.
-  - The top-level Next and Previous buttons have updated commands which mark the current picture first if pushed with `Ctrl`.
+  - The top-level Next and Previous buttons have updated commands which mark the current picture first if pushed with <kbd>Ctrl</kbd>.
   - There are also new top-level buttons to toggle Lister-Linked, and (if fullscreen) move to other monitors.
 - Context menus:
   - Context menus that contain "Open Containing Folder" now include a second "...in New Tab" option.
 (Removed unnecessary "open container in tabs" setting.)